Interview Query

 User graph python

-Many times these types of transformations will require grouping, sorting or filtering data using lists, dictionaries and other Python data structure types.
+Many times, these types of transformations will require grouping, sorting, or filtering data using lists, dictionaries, and other Python data structure types.
 These questions test your general knowledge of Python data munging outside of actual Pandas formatting.

 37. Given a list of timestamps in sequential order, return a list of lists grouped by week (seven days) using the first timestamp as the starting point.

-But as a scripting question, this task is trying to pry out if the candidate is comfortable dealing with unstructured data, as data scientists may be forced to deal with a lot of unstructured data depending on their specific role or company.
+However, as a scripting question, this task is trying to pry out if the candidate is comfortable dealing with unstructured data, as data scientists may be forced to deal with a lot of unstructured data depending on their specific role or company.

 In this function, we have to do a few things: